Cross-Lingual Sentiment Quantification: Experiments

 \section{Experiments}

-In this section we report on the experiments we have run on sentiment classification data in order to empirically evaluate the effectiveness of our CLTQ approaches.
-The code to replicate all these experiments is available from GitHub.\footnote{\url{https://github.com/AlexMoreo/cl-quant.git}}
+In this section we report on the experiments we have run on sentiment classification data in order to empirically evaluate the effectiveness of our cross-lingual sentiment quantification approaches.
+We test each of the $2\times 5=10$ combinations resulting from 2 approaches to generating cross-lingual projections ($\mathrm{SCL}$ and $\mathrm{DCI}$) and 5 approaches to performing quantification ($\mathrm{CC}$, $\mathrm{PCC}$, $\mathrm{ACC}$, $\mathrm{PACC}$, and Quanet).
+The code to replicate all these experiments is available from GitHub~\cite{clquant}.
+Note that a dataset for sentiment classification is also a dataset for sentiment quantification, since from the manually assigned labels of the test data one can compute the true class prevalences $p_{\oplus}(D)$ and $p_{\ominus}(D)$ by simply counting.

-We use the Webis-CLS-10 dataset~\cite{prettenhofer2011cross} as the benchmark for our experiments.\footnote{We use the preprocessed version available at \url{http://www.uni-weimar.de/medien/webis/corpora/corpus-webis-cls-10/cls-acl10-processed.tar.gz}} Webis-CLS-10 is a dataset originally proposed for CLTC experiments, and consisting of Amazon product reviews written in four languages (English, German, French, Japanese) and concerning three product domains (Books, DVDs, Music).
-There are 2,000 training documents, 2,000 test documents, and a number of unlabelled documents ranging from 9,000 to 50,000 for each combination of language and domain.
-The examples of $\oplus$ and $\ominus$ (which indicate positive and negative sentiment, resp.) are balanced in all sets (training, test, unlabelled).
-Following a consolidated practice in CLTC, we always use English as the source language.